GNXB/renameAll.js/README.md

 ## Go recursively
 There is no recursive option provided because I attend to reduce the overhead some.
 But I have provided the way to perform this.

-Noted, I will not provide the Bash solution because there is so many old version of command is OSX and make OSX user feel uncomfortable (me too).
+Noted, I will not provide the Bash solution because there is so many old version of command in OSX and make OSX user feel uncomfortable (me too).

 Example situation, there is `2018-****.txt` in `target` folder
 ```BASH